cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

    ![steps label to game manager](./images/add-steps-to-game-manager.png)

-3. Update the current step data to appear in this Label.
-    Because an ending interface has yet to be created we reset the number of steps to 0 when restarting playing.
+3. Update the current `Step` data to appear in new `Steps` Label.
+A game ending interface has yet to be created, for now, reset the number of steps to __0__ when restarting playing.

    ```ts
     set curState (value: GameState) {